berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 ```
 Please note the number of network based sources (prefixed with ^) can differ (and obviously I substituted the actual hostnames).
 Here you see we have 2 local sources, based on # in front of the sources "NEMA" and "PPS" whereby the system is synchronised on the second pulse received presently.

-That's it folks, you now have a Stratum 1 NTP server at your disposal, point the other hosts in your network to this Raspberry PI's IP address or hostname (if you run DNS locally).
+You now have a Stratum 1 NTP server at your disposal, point the other hosts in your network to this Raspberry PI's IP address or hostname (if you run DNS locally).

+## Using your new time sserver
-I would recommend to always have more then one time source, so I recommend adding your new server.
+I would recommend to always have more then one time source, so I recommend adding your new server to the other hosts in your home network.
 For chrony or ntpd add a line:
-`server time.dev.sjc.nl prefer` to your `chrony.conf` or `ntp.conf`on those systems they should report it as a Stratum 1 server, see the output of chrony and ntpd on some of my other servers:
+`server 192.0.2.123 prefer` to your `chrony.conf` or `ntp.conf` on those systems they should report it as a Stratum 1 server, see the output of chrony and ntpd on some of my other servers:

 **chrony based output:**
 ```